PaloAltoNetworks/google-cloud-vmseries-ha-tutorial/README.md

 ## Test the Deployment

-We can now test the deployment by accessing the `workload-vm` that resides in the trust VPC network.
+You can now test the deployment by accessing the `workload-vm` that resides in the trust VPC network.
 All of the `workload-vm` traffic is routed directly through the VM-Series HA pair.

 1. Use the output `EXTERNAL_LB_URL` to access the web service on the `workload-vm` through the VM-Series firewall.

     <img src="images/web.png" width="500">

+> [!NOTE]
+> The address within `EXTERNAL_LB_URL` is a forwarding rule on the external load balancer.
+This rule forwards requests from the internet to the VM-Series untrust interface before it is allowed to the `workload-vm`.

 2. Use the output `EXTERNAL_LB_SSH`  to open an SSH session through the VM-Series to the `workload-vm`.
     ```
     ssh paloalto@1.1.1.1 -i ~/.ssh/vmseries-tutorial
     ```
+> [!NOTE]
+> Like the web traffic, this traffic is forwarded through the VM-Series for inspection prior to reaching the `workload-vm`.

 3. On the workload VM, run a preloaded script to test the failover mechanism across the VM-Series firewalls.

     ```
     /network-check.sh
     ```